-Aquatics Leadership Certification (Active Living Aquatics 11/12) MACLV11AQU/MACLV12AQU This course is a collaboration between the Delta School District and Delta Parks and Recreation and is designed to provide students with an opportunity to receive Active Living 11 or 12 credits as well as certification required to work as an Aquatics Instructor.
-Interested students are required to complete an application and must have Lifesaving Society: Swimmer 6 or will be required to undergo a swimming assessment.
-CAREER TRANSITIONS CAREER TRANSITIONS OVERVIEW Career development is one of the three main goals of the education system in British Columbia.
+CAREER TRANSITIONS

+CAREER TRANSITIONS OVERVIEW

+Career development is one of the three main goals of the education system in British Columbia.
 A person's career is considered their journey through life, and the K-12 Career Education curriculum offers students the opportunity to pursue this in personally meaningful and goal-oriented ways.
 Students and parents can embrace the options & opportunities through administrators, teachers, career & post-secondary advisors, career facilitators, and counselors, as well as district staff, programs, events and our website.
 Career Education K-7, 8 & 9 helps youth begin to explore & discover who they are and who they want to be.
 This continues through to graduation and beyond with 8 credits of Career Education through Career Life Education (CLE) as well as Career Life Connections (CLC) & Capstone.
-In addition, Delta School District has a variety of excellent Career Programs options including Work Experience programs, Youth apprenticeship & Trades (Train in Trades & Work in Trades), CTC CADD, and Early Childhood Educator as opportunities for students to further enhance their career-life transition.
+In addition, Delta School District has a variety of excellent Career Programs options including Work Experience programs, Youth apprenticeship & Trades (Train in Trades & Work in Trades), CTC CADD, and Intro to Biomedical & Health Sciences as opportunities for students to further enhance their career-life transition.
 Please visit www.deltalearns.ca/careers for more information.